CloudLabsAI-Azure/01-Lab423_Elevate-your-data-workflow-with-Microsoft-Fabric-Copilot-and-Azure-Databricks/Exercise3.md

 7. Select workspace as **<inject key= "WorkspaceName" enableCopy="false"/>** and click on expand icon next to **dbo** checkbox.

+    >**Note:** If you experience screen resolution issues or certain items are not visible, try adjusting the VM browser window size or resolution settings.

     ![task-new5.png](media/labMedia/task-new5.png)

 8. Click on expand icon next to **Tables** checkbox and scroll down.